codemacabre/codemacabre-com/src/writing/dags-in-d3.md

 ---
 title: DAGs in D3
 date: 2024-07-08
-description: "A brief tutorial for using dagre-d3."
+description: "A brief guide to using dagre-d3."
 draft: true
 ---

 A directed acyclic graph, or DAG, is a graph formed of edges and nodes which flows in one dominant direction, like a family tree or a flow chart.
-To create one in [D3](https://d3js.org) is made easier by using a library.

-In this guide, I'll describe how to setup a project with D3 and how to write a basic DAG using the `dagre-d3` library.
+In this guide, I'll describe how to setup a project with [D3](https://d3js.org) and how to write a basic DAG using the [dagre-d3](https://www.npmjs.com/package/dagre-d3) library.

 ### 1. Create the HTML base